fasrc/User_Codes/Singularity_Containers/README.md

 Note that to build images that are pulled from a library, you can either use the commands `build` or `pull`.

-##[Singularity
-231 on the clusters](#SingularityCE-on-the-clusters Download an existing container from Docker Hub
+## Download an existing container from Docker Hub

 Build the [laughing cow](https://hub.docker.com/r/sylabsio/lolcow) (`lolcow`) image from Docker Hub: